-Investors are understandably fleeing cash and bonds in response to inadequate yields, poor prospective returns and government monetary and fiscal policies.
-The narrative of “There is No Alternative” (TINA) is rampant as investors look to equities as the go to asset class for a significant proportion of their capital.
+Investors naturally fleeing cash and bonds in response to inadequate yields, poor prospective returns, and government monetary and fiscal policies.
+The narrative of “There Is No Alternative” (TINA) is rampant as investors look to equities as the go-to asset class for a significant proportion of their capital.
 Unfortunately, this appears imprudent and could even potentially prove entirely mistaken.

-In this article we explore the critical mistake investors are making in thinking “There is No Alternative” when considering their asset allocation, and reveal a real emerging alternative to low cash and bond rates.
-We explore how this alternative is essential to good investing, but also incredibly prospective in terms of meeting prudent absolute return investor objectives, and provides a less risky option to being all in on risk assets.
+In this article, we will explore the critical mistake investors are making in thinking “There is No Alternative” when considering their asset allocation and reveal a real emerging alternative to low cash and bond rates.
+We will explore how this alternative is essential to a good investment and incredibly prospective in terms of meeting prudent absolute return investor objectives and provides a less risky option to being all-in on risk assets.

-Hence, in contrast to seeing the lovely tailwind for all traditional assets and traditional portfolios, we may very realistically see a significant and adverse macroeconomic headwind in coming years.
+Hence, in contrast to seeing the lovely tailwind for all traditional asset portfolios, we may very realistically see a significant and adverse macroeconomic headwind in the coming years.
 Furthermore, these asset classes are not priced for this to occur as they – and consensus – are dominated by passive investors who are largely trend following in nature, and who buy irrespective of value.
-This is evidenced by the exponential growth of passive ETFs that predominantly track a market benchmark.
-If the massive structural trend changes, traditional assets and portfolios can be expected to lose from the change in a big way.
+It shows by the exponential growth of passive ETFs that predominantly track a market benchmark.
+If the massive structural trend changes, traditional assets, and portfolios can be expected to lose from the change in a big way.

 Predicted and Actual Returns on Conventional 60/30/10 Portfolios